Massive cuts & a quietly passionate audience. Our job was to help individual Albertans make some noise & apply pressure in the right places.

 So, we were responsible for presenting a vision for the residence experience, and then shaping their first experience with the experience.

 We rebuilt the tools that they send all over the world, the tools that paint a picture of life in U of A residences.
-We evoked the feelings and sensations by separating information and images.
+We separated information and images to evoke the feelings and sensations.
 Though it was a print piece, we designed it to allow feelers to feel or thinkers to think - we crafted it in a manner that allowed the viewer to experience it in the particular balance of information and visuals perfect for them.

 How could one little card require 6 plates?